-Gabapentin High: The anticonvulsant medication Gabapentin is approved as a supplemental treatment for epileptic seizures and neuropathic pain.
-It is not a narcotic.
+The anticonvulsant medication Gabapentin (Neurontin) is a supplemental treatment for epileptic seizures and neuropathic pain.
+It is not considered a narcotic.

-Gabapentin helps to regulate the release of the neurotransmitter called glutamate, which in turn calms down excited nerve cells in the brain.
+Gabapentin helps regulate the neurotransmitter glutamate release, which calms down excited nerve cells in the brain.

 It has come under increasing scrutiny for abuse and misuse.